-- 1. Using a flat-tipped screw driver or the tool provided, adjust the setting all the way clockwise. - 2.
+- 1. Using a flat-tipped screw driver or the tool provided, turn the limit switch all the way clockwise. - 2.
 Turn on the Dynacalibrator main power and heater power.
 Do not install any permeation devices yet. - 3.
 Set the chamber temperature 5°C higher than the desired operating temperature, and wait for temperature equilibrium. - 4.
 After equilibrium, slowly rotate the limit switch counterclockwise until the display reads "PFAIL".
 (You may hear a faint click.) - 5.
 Turn off the heater power switch and wait 15-20 minutes for the chamber to cool. - 6.
 Turn on the heater power switch and set the chamber operating temperature.

-When PFAIL occurs, the Dynacalibrator must be turned off long enough for the chamber to cool before the power is turned back on.
+When PFAIL occurs, the Dynacalibrator must be turned off long enough for the chamber to cool below the desired PFAIL set point to reset the PFAIL error.
+Turning the unit on too early will indicate another PFAIL error, and require another power off/on cycle to reset the error.